mysticetus-inc/dotcom/site/content/industry/pso-provider/_index.md

 {{< components/sub-hero
 	centered="true"
 	backgroundImg="pso-provider.jpg"
-	title="Simplify data collection and gain intelligent support for your mitigation decisions" buttonText="Request a Demo"
+	title="Simplify data collection, save time on reporting, and gain intelligent support for your mitigation decisions" buttonText="Request a Demo"
 	buttonUrl="demo"
 	supportingText="Requesting a demo is easy and only takes 30 seconds."